sheim/SICB26/README.md

 - Python 3.10+

-I recommend setting up with [uv](https://docs.astral.sh/uv/getting-started/installation/).
+I recommend setting up with [uv](https://docs.astral.sh/uv/getting-started/installation/); if you're using uv, the lock file is already commited, you can just run `uv sync`.
-If you're more familiar with Conda or something else, that should work too.
+If you're more familiar with Conda, pip, or something else, you just should just need a `pip install -e .` or equivalent (but not tested).

 ## Quick start